 1.2.3 Academic leave/re-entry

 If you must stop taking courses for a year or more, you must request to be put on academic leave by the English Department.
-You can do this by submitting a memo (or an email) explaining your circumstances to your assigned program adviser or major professor who will then forward their support (signing the memo or forwarding email indicating their support) to the Graduate Program Staff Administrative Assistant for final approval by the Director of Graduate Education.
+You can do this by submitting a memo (or an email) explaining your circumstances to your assigned program advisor or major professor who will then forward their support (signing the memo or forwarding email indicating their support) to the Graduate Program Staff Administrative Assistant for final approval by the Director of Graduate Education.
 If an academic leave is approved, you will not have to be formally readmitted in order to resume your studies.

 It is not possible to take a leave of absence from your graduate assistantship appointment without extenuating circumstances.
 If you discontinue your enrollment, you must resign your graduate assistantship position unless a leave has been approved by the DOGE.
 Reinstatements with graduate assistantship support upon return to enrollment are dealt with individually.